 Impact

-To date, Creative Capital has awarded $55 million in grants and services to 955 artists to create 780 innovative new works in the visual arts, performing arts, film, technology, literature, and multidisciplinary and socially engaged forms.
+Creative Capital has fundraised and awarded $55 million in grants and services to 955 artists to create 784 innovative new works in the visual arts, performing arts, film, technology, literature, and multidisciplinary and socially engaged forms.
 More than 75 percent of Creative Capital Awardees in recent years identify as Black, Indigenous, Latinx, Asian, or artists of color, LGBTQIA+, women, and artists with disabilities.
 In addition, Creative Capital serves more than 250,000 artists each year based in regional communities with in-person and online educational programs and artist resources.
+Creative Capital raises every dollar for its awards and programs for artists.

 Creative Capital pioneered a transformative grantmaking model that marries direct funding to individual artists with long-term, wraparound support through professional development services, industry connections, peer mentorship, and community-building.
 The Creative Capital philanthropic model has impacted not just artists, but the arts ecosystem as a whole—inspiring countless other nonprofits and individuals to invest in the careers of artists in a holistic way.